r-grandorder/tri-hermes/en/pages/anastasia.md

 My limbs have never felt so solid!
 It's like I've gained several kilograms since we were in Void Space!

 **P.A.
 System**
 Attention.
-An armor plate came loose during reentry.Further Zero Sails currently impossible.</span>
+An armor plate came loose during reentry.Further Zero Sails currently impossible.

 **P.A.
 System**
-Please replenish materials and food supplies and perform regular repairs and tune-ups on the Shadow Border to ensure future safe travels.</span>
+Please replenish materials and food supplies and perform regular repairs and tune-ups on the Shadow Border to ensure future safe travels.

 **Holmes:**
 I see.
 It's a wonder the Shadow Border held up this well, given the less than ideal circumstances in which we&ndash;Hm?